 If you plan on buying turntables, vinyl prices and finding a place to store records may put you off.
 In this case a DVS will be a necessity and will save you thousands.
 See the suggested article above for more.

 You may be wondering how to set all of this up.
 Where to plug certain cables, how to link up computers etc?
-You can find all you need to know in my article - HERE.
-Click on the link and scroll down to - How to set up DJ decks and equipment.
+You can find all you need to know in my article – HERE.

 The next equipment we’ll look at in the beginners guide to DJ equipment is the DJ controller.
 This way of mixing is probably the most popular choice for beginners, it will also offer great value for money.

 A DJ controller has become one of the most popular ways for aspiring DJ’s obtain their first setup at a low price.
 If you already have a laptop and speakers you’ll be able to simply plug in the controller and begin mixing.
 Assuming the controller has a built in sound card (most have), this requires no other equipment to start DJing.